Anna Karolína Schmiedlová: Career

-2013: Grand Slam and top-100 debut
+2013: Grand Slam and top 100 debuts

 Schmiedlová qualified for her first Grand Slam tournament at the French Open.

-After Wimbledon, she reached the final of the $100,000 tournament in Biarritz, and lost to Stephanie Vogt in three sets.
+After Wimbledon, she reached the final of the $100k Open de Biarritz, and lost to Stephanie Vogt in three sets.

 She reached the top 100 for the first time with a ranking of world No. 97.

 2014: French Open third round

-In May, Schmiedlová won the Empire Slovak Open in Trnava.
-She defeated the defending champion Barbora Záhlavová-Strýcová in the final.
-The following week, she reached the final of the Prague Open, losing to Britain's Heather Watson in straight sets.
+In May, Schmiedlová won the Empire Slovak Open in Trnava when she defeated defending champion Barbora Záhlavová-Strýcová in the final.
+The following week, she reached the final of the Prague Open, losing to Heather Watson in straight sets.

-At the French Open, Schmiedlová defeated Zheng Jie in the first round and surprised the former world No. 1, Venus Williams, with a victory in three sets in round two.
-In the third round, she lost to Garbiñe Muguruza in straight sets.
+At the French Open, Schmiedlová defeated Zheng Jie in the first round and surprised former world No. 1, Venus Williams, with a victory in three sets in round two.
+In the third round, she lost in straight sets to Garbiñe Muguruza.

 2015: Breakthrough and first WTA Tour title

-In February, she reached her first WTA final at the Rio Open, losing to Sara Errani in straight sets.
+In February, she reached her first WTA Tour final at the Rio Open, losing to Sara Errani in straight sets.

-In April, she won her first WTA title at the Katowice Open, where she defeated Camila Giorgi in the final.
-She won her second WTA title at the Bucharest Open, where she defeated Errani in the final.
+In April, she won her first WTA career title at the Katowice Open, where she defeated Camila Giorgi in the final.
+She won her second career title at the Bucharest Open, where she this time defeated Errani in the final.

-At the Wuhan Open, Schmiedlová scored her first top-10 victory, and hence the biggest win of her career, by coming upsetting former world No. 1, Caroline Wozniacki, in three sets in the second round.
+At the Wuhan Open, Schmiedlová scored her first top-10 victory, and hence the biggest win of her career, by upsetting former world No. 1, Caroline Wozniacki, in three sets in the second round.

-2016: Major slump, out of the top 100
+2016: Loss of form, out of top 100

-Schmiedlová commenced season at the Brisbane International where she lost in the first round to Varvara Lepchenko.
-Schmiedlová won her first match of the season at the Apia International Sydney by beating sixth seed Timea Bacsinszky in the first round.
+Schmiedlová commenced season at the Brisbane International and lost in the first round to Varvara Lepchenko.
+Schmiedlová won her first match of the season at the Sydney International beating sixth seed Timea Bacsinszky in the first round.
 She was heavily defeated in the second round by qualifier Monica Puig.
-Seeded 27th at the Australian Open, Schmiedlová lost in the first round to Daria Kasatkina.
+Seeded 27th at the Australian Open, Schmiedlová lost in round one to Daria Kasatkina.

-2018: Third WTA title, return to top 100
+2018-2019: Third career title

-The Slovakian, ranked 132 in the world before this win in Bogotá, beat Lara Arruabarrena in the final.
+Ranked No. 132 in the world, Schmiedlová won her third career title at the Copa Colsanitas in Bogotá, Colombia, where she beat Lara Arruabarrena in the final.
 It was her first title since 2015 and resulted in her return to the top 100.